(a) Bed and breakfast homes and transient vacation units are permitted in the following areas:

 (C) For a bed and breakfast home, evidence of a real property tax home exemption for the subject property, and evidence that the applicant has a minimum 50 percent ownership interest in the subject property;

-(D) An initial registration fee of $1,000 for the bed and breakfast home or transient vacation unit;
+(D) The initial registration fee for the bed and breakfast home or transient vacation unit in the amount specified in § 6-41.1;

 (E) Evidence that the use as a bed and breakfast home or transient vacation unit is covered by an insurance carrier for the subject property pursuant to subdivision (3)(D);

-(G) The informational binder required under subdivision (3)(F); provided that a copy of a registration certificate need not be included;
+(G) The informational binder required under subdivision (3)(F); and

-(H) Evidence that a dwelling unit proposed for use as a bed and breakfast home or transient vacation unit:
+(H) An attestation by the owner or operator of a bed and breakfast home or transient vacation unit stating that a dwelling unit proposed for use as a bed and breakfast home or transient vacation unit:

 (i) Is not an affordable unit subject to income restrictions;